Donje Pazarište

 Donje Pazarište is a village in Croatia, in the municipality of Gospić, located in central Lika.
 It is 18 kilometres west of Perušić, and 22 kilometres north-west of Lika's largest town, Gospić.

 Etymology

 In the Croatian language, 'Donje' means 'Lower'.
 It is theorised that the word 'pazarište' originates from the Turkish word 'pazar', most likely from the years of Ottoman Rule, meaning fair, market, or bazaar.

 History

-In the 15th Century, the village was known as 'Donje Zažično'.
+In the 15th century, the location of the village was the Drašković family estate of Zažično, but then destroyed by the Ottomans.

 The village church, the Church of Saint Jacob, was constructed in 1700.

 Population

 According to the 2011 census in Croatia, the village has 125 inhabitants.